 Since our founding in 2017, we have been working to develop, test and enhance our vehicles and supporting technologies, particularly our water plasma propulsion technology.
 We have signed contracts for approximately \$67 million in backlog (potential revenue), as of January 31, 2022.
 These agreements contain firm orders as well as options, allowing customers to opt-in to launches on shorter notice without requiring a separate agreement.
 The breadth of these signed contracts spans across 24 companies.
 In general, our customers have the right to cancel their contracts with the understanding that they will forgo their deposits.
-If a customer cancels a contract before it is required to pay non-refundable deposits, we may not be able to convert our orders in backlog into revenue."
+If a customer cancels a contract before it is required to pay non-refundable deposits, we may not receive revenue from these orders, except for an initial deposit which is paid at the time the contract is signed.
+Refer to "Risk Factors - We may not be able to convert our orders in backlog into revenue."